TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 - |void| **set_debug_level**\ (\ value\: :ref:`int<class_int>`\ )
 - :ref:`int<class_int>` **get_debug_level**\ (\ )

 The verbosity of debug messages printed to the console.
 Errors and warnings are always printed.
-This can also be set via command line using ``--terrain3d-debug=LEVEL`` where ``LEVEL`` is one of ``ERROR, INFO, DEBUG, DEBUG_CONT``.
-The last is for continuously recurring messages like position updates for the mesh as the camera moves around.
+This can also be set via command line using ``--terrain3d-debug=LEVEL`` where ``LEVEL`` is one of ``ERROR, INFO, DEBUG, EXTREME``.
+The last includes continuously recurring messages like position updates for the mesh as the camera moves around.

 .. rst-class:: classref-item-separator